Key takeaways

 Blue Cross Blue Shield Medicaid plans may cover Zepbound, but coverage varies by state.
 Some BCBS Medicaid plans may cover Zepbound for sleep apnea but not for weight loss.
 According to Lilly, Medi-Cal (California’s Medicaid program) covers Zepbound with no prior authorization required.

-BCBS Medicare plans aren’t likely to cover medications for weight loss, but Lilly says that some might.
+BCBS Medicare prescription plans aren’t likely to cover medications for weight loss, but Lilly says that some might.
 Call your Medicare customer service number for specific coverage details.

-Does Blue Cross Blue Shield cover tirzepatide?
+Does Blue Cross Blue Shield cover compounded tirzepatide?

-Additionally, as of March 2025, the FDA has prohibited compounding pharmacies from dispensing and distributing compounded tirzepatide now that the Zepbound shortage is over.
+However, as of March 2025, the FDA has prohibited compounding pharmacies from dispensing and distributing compounded tirzepatide now that the Zepbound shortage is over.

 How much does Zepbound cost?